Putting Together Your Down Payment

 FHA assists first-time homebuyers and others who would not be able to qualify for a typical mortgage loan on their own, by providing mortgage insurance to private lenders.

 Down payment totals for FHA mortgages are lower than those for traditional mortgage loans, although these loans have current interest rates.
 The down payment may be as low as 3 percent while the closing costs may be covered by the mortgage loan.

 Guaranteed by the Department of Veterans Affairs, a VA loan qualifies veterens and service people.
 This specialized loan does not require a down payment, has mimimal closing costs, and offers a competitive interest rate.
 Even though the VA doesn't provide the loans, it does certify eligibility to qualify for a VA mortgage.

 You can finance a down payment through a second mortgage that closes along with the first.
 Usually the first mortgage covers 80% of the purchase amount and the "piggyback" is for 10%.
 The homebuyer covers the remaining 10%, rather than putting the typical 20% down payment.

 - Carry-Back loans

-With a carry-back mortgage, the seller loans you part of his or her home equity.
-The buyer funds the majority of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Often, this form of second mortgage will have higher interest.
+In a "carry back" situation, the seller agrees to lend you a portion of his home equity to help you with your down payment money.
+You would finance the largest portion of the purchase price with a traditional lending institution and finance the remaining amount with the seller.
+Often, this type of second mortgage will have higher interest.

-The satisfaction will be the same, no matter which strategy you use to come up with your down payment.
-Your new home will be your reward!
+The satisfaction will be the same, no matter how you manage to get together your down payment.
+Your new home will be well worth it!